-4.74.2.
+4.4.2.
 Leadership and Management.
 How well do cadets perform assigned duties?
 Are the cadets considerate of the needs of others?
 Do they maximize use of available resources?
 Can they motivate cadets or do they do all the work themselves?
 Do they serve as good role models?
 Do they manage time well?
 Have they shown leadership potential?
 Do they need an opportunity to exhibit their leadership potential?

-4.74.3.
-Cocurricular Activities.
+4.4.3.
+Co curricular Activities.
 To what degree do they participate in cadet activities within schoolwork constraints and other obligations?
 Do they volunteer for community, school, and Corps service activities?
 If they are active in other school activities, do they assume and seek out leadership positions?

-4.47.4.
+4.4.4.
 Responsibility and Conduct.
 How well does the cadet accept school and AFJROTC duties and responsibilities?
 Is the cadet punctual?
 Does the cadet set the example by adhering to class rules?
 Can the cadet follow simple instructions?
 Does the cadet take responsibility for his/her actions and other cadets assigned to him/her?
 Does the cadet serve as a positive role model for other cadets in conduct, uniform wear, and personal appearance?
 Does the cadet assume training responsibilities for other cadets?
 Is the cadet an active and positive spokesperson for the AFJROTC program?
 Does the cadet display a positive attitude?